 With things working in principle you can now focus on fine adjustments of the audio levels, logging features etc. Watch out for the mode-specific gatchas such as the accurate computer time requirement for FT8 etc.

-For transceiver specific and app specific settings check out the community forums.
+For transceiver specific and app specific settings check out the community forums, browse the forum tags to quickly narrow down to the most relevant posts.
 Ask a question or help another operator if you know the answer.
 Refer to the transceiver manual for information on menu settings, connections etc.

 If searching for online tutorials, you can look for general resources dedicated to your transceiver model and target digital mode without narrowing down to Digirig specific information.
 Most of the settings will be the same, just keep in mind that competing interfaces may not support serial CAT control or use different PTT source.